Baby is a 31-week resident in the womb and weighs about 1.5kg (3.5 lbs). It’s about the size of a coconut, roughly 40 – 42 cm (16 inches or so) long.

 - Try light pilates.
 A strong body will make for a better birth experience all around.
 Certain forms of pilates or yoga do show immense benefits during pregnancy, and even at 31 weeks, those able to exercise lightly definitely should.
 Aside from the physical leg-up, so to speak, you’ll also feel better mentally and emotionally.

 - Continue with Kegel exercises.
-Your doctor has probably told you by now to keep up your Kegel exercises.
-Remember to do them properly, and be especially aware of your back.
-Doing these incorrectly can lead to additional back pain.
+Your doctor has probably told you by now to keep up the Kegel exercises.
+Remember to do them properly, and be especially aware–doing these incorrectly can lead to additional back pain.

 - Sleep on your side.
 By now you’ve probably realised that sleeping on your side is much better than sleeping on your back – in fact, it’s medically advised.
 Studies show that sleeping on your back has an impact on the oxygen supply to your baby.
 Just be sure to pack a few pillows in strategic places to assist.